Mazda CX-5 Hybrid Vs. CX-50 Hybrid: What To Expect

 We anticipate the CX-50 Hybrid and its Toyota-sourced gas-electric powertrain will top the upcoming CX-5 Hybrid in gas mileage.
 As a decades-long leader in hybrid powertrain technology, Toyota’s hybrid vehicles often compare favorably to other automakers’ options when it comes to real-world MPG.

 In other words, for maximum MPG within the Mazda compact hybrid SUV lineup, look to the CX-50 Hybrid.
-But, for impressive gas mileage (low 30s MPG combined) matched with a more engaging driving experience, you’ll want to consider the CX-5 Hybrid.
+But, for impressive gas mileage (low-to-mid 30s MPG combined) matched with a more engaging driving experience, you’ll want to consider the CX-5 Hybrid.

 Never miss a Mazda when you sign up for our email list: